Public-key cryptography: Alteration of public keys

 Another potential security vulnerability in using asymmetric keys is the possibility of a "man-in-the-middle" attack, in which the communication of public keys is intercepted by a third party (the "man in the middle") and then modified to provide different public keys instead.
 Encrypted messages and responses must, in all instances, be intercepted, decrypted, and re-encrypted by the attacker using the correct public keys for the different communication segments so as to avoid suspicion.

 A communication is said to be insecure where data is transmitted in a manner that allows for interception (also called "sniffing").
 These terms refer to reading the sender's private data in its entirety.
-A communication is particularly unsafe when interceptions can't be prevented or monitored by the sender.
+A communication is particularly unsafe when interceptions can not be prevented or monitored by the sender.